Coder-Myth/Project_python/To_do_list/to_do_list.md

+This is a **beginner project** — great for understanding CRUD logic in pure Python.

  # ✅ To-Do List CLI App
 A simple command-line task manager built with Python — no libraries, no frameworks, just pure Python basics.